acentswap/docs2-wiki/governance/lottery/lottery-contract.md

     }
 ```

 The **Owner** can modify the maximum number of tickets per transaction.
-This may be modified in the case of BSC block size increasing or decreasing.
+This may be modified in the case of ACENT block size increasing or decreasing.

 ### `setOperatorAndTreasuryAndInjectorAddresses` - Owner